hoyekan/hoyekan.github.io/content/projects/project3/index.md

 description: "MarchenCode"

-summary: "MarchenCode contains Python code to compute the Green's functions from single-sided surface reflectivity data.
+summary: "MarchenCode contains GPU-optimized Python code to compute the Green's functions from single-sided surface reflectivity data.
 It also contains code to perform Marchenko-based imaging using decomposed Green’s functions (upgoing)."

 cover:
     image: "marchenko.png"